Statistical significance in choice modelling: computation, usage and reporting: Measures of uncertainty

 Analysts should also be aware of two additional caveats.
 First, there can be situations where even if a model is theoretically not identified, the issue can be hidden by the estimation process that is used.
 This is highlighted by \citet{957} in the context of simulation based estimation of mixture models, where the use of too low a number of draws can hide identification issues.
 Conversely, there can also be cases where, even though a model is theoretically and empirically identified, the complexity of the model leads to numerical issues in the computation of the Hessian.
 The upshot from these two points is that an analyst needs to take care in two directions.
 First, a user cannot be sure that the model is identified just because a covariance matrix is returned by the estimation software, and due diligence is thus needed in model specification.
 Second, when no covariance matrix is returned, the analyst should first check for obvious identification issues before considering whether numerical issues might also be a cause of problems.

 Finally, analysts should also be mindful of a related issue, namely the risk of convergence to local optima that are (potentially very) inferior to the global optimum.
 This issue is more prevalent than most analysts might suspect \citep[cf.][]{hess2025holeprofilelikelihoodapproach}, and thus of course also adds some caveats to the faith analysts should place in the standard errors produced by their estimation software.
+Specifically, inference may reflect curvature at a local optimum rather than global likelihood geometry.
+Given the resulting possibility of substantially different estimates and standard errors, this could mean not only different effect sizes but a likelihood that with one local optimum, we find an effect, while with another, we do not, leading to different conclusions.
+A detailed discussion of this topic is beyond the scope of the present paper, but analysts are encouraged to invest time in investigating the use of different starting values, robust estimation approaches and targeted solutions \citep[see e.g.][]{Bierlaire2010}.